 Knitting The Rest

-- Doing the first few rows is going to feel awkward and confusing, so go slowly and be patient with yourself
+- Doing the first few rows will feel awkward and confusing, so go slowly and be patient with yourself.

-- Hold the needle with the first set of casted on stitches and knit as you normally would.
+- Hold the needle with the first set of cast on stitches and knit as you normally would.